How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 Is Your Credit Score in a Strong Position?

-The cost difference is not small.
 On a $300,000 mortgage over 30 years, the gap between a 6.5% rate and a 7.5% rate translates to roughly $60,000 more in total interest paid.
-That is the financial impact of a 100-point credit score difference.
+That is the cost of a 100-point credit score difference.

-If your score needs work, spending 6 to 12 months paying down balances and clearing up any errors on your credit report before applying can save you a significant amount over the full loan term.
+If your score needs work, spending 6 to 12 months paying down balances and clearing up errors on your credit report before applying can save you a significant amount over the full loan term.

 How Much Debt Are You Currently Carrying?